Kurento/kurento/source/user/support.rst

 Usage Questions
 ===============
+If you are facing an issue with Kurento Media Server, follow this basic check list:

+* Step 1.
+Test with the **latest version** of Kurento Media Server: **|VERSION_KMS|**.
+Follow the installation instructions here: :doc:`/user/installation`.

+* Step 2: If the problem still happens in the latest version, and the Kurento developers are already tracking progress for a solution in a bug report or a support contract, you may test the latest (unreleased) changes by installing a nightly version of KMS: :doc:`/user/installation_dev`.

+* Step 3: When your issue exists in both the latest and nightly versions, try resorting to the :ref:`Open-Source Community <support-community>`.
+Kurento users might be having the same issue and maybe you can find help in there.

+* Step 4: If you want full attention from the Kurento team, get in contact with us to request :ref:`Commercial Support <support-commercial>`.

 If you have questions about how to use Kurento, or have an issue that isn't related to a bug, `Stack Overflow`_ is the best place to ask.
 Tag questions with ``kurento`` so other folks can find them easily.